unbless3d/blog/Tips & Tricks/GliNet Router Hardening.md

 Now, we are going to change that!

 We recall from before that nginx uses the certificate located at `/etc/nginx/nginx.cer` and its corresponding key (`/etc/nginx/nginx.key`).
 We can tell AdGuard to also use this certificate for HTTPS.
-It will complain that the certificate is invalid, but in our case self signed certificates are OK (using a valid certificate is left as an exercise for the reader).
+It will complain that the certificate is invalid, but in our case self signed certificates are OK (using a valid certificate is left as an exercise to the reader).

 ![Importing certificates](../assets/glinet_adguard_certificates.png)